Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: September 15, 2025

-Prohibit Operation of Unmanned Aerial Vehicles Over Schools
+Prohibit the Operation of Unmanned Aerial Vehicles Over Schools

-Would amend ORC 4561.50 and enact new section 4561.54 to prohibit operation of drones over school buildings and facilities.
-Creates a school safety zone similar to other critical infrastructure protections.
+Would amend ORC § 4561.50 and enact section 4561.54 to prohibit the operation of unmanned aerial vehicles over schools.
+Addresses security and safety concerns at K-12 and higher education institutions.

 Last action: November 19, 2025